Cambridge-ICCS/FTorch/examples/1_ResNet18/README.md

 make
 ```

-To run the compiled code calling the saved ResNet-18 TorchScript from Fortran move back
+To run the compiled code calling the saved ResNet-18 TorchScript from Fortran run the
-up to the main example directory and run the executable:
+executable with an argument of the saved model file:
 ```
-cd ../
-./resnet_infer_fortran
+./resnet_infer_fortran ../saved_resnet18_model_cpu.pt
 ```

 Alternatively we can use `make`, instead of cmake, with the included Makefile.
 However, to do this you will need to modify `Makefile` to link to and include your
 installation of FTorch as described in the main documentation.
+Also check that the compiler is the same as the one you built the Library with.
 You will also likely need to add the location of the `.so` files to your `LD_LIBRARY_PATH`:
 ```
+make
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:</path/to/library/installation>/lib64
-make
-./resnet_infer_fortran
+./resnet_infer_fortran saved_resnet18_model_cpu.pt
 ```

 ## Further options